 July 31 - August 2, 2014

 CALL FOR PROPOSALS

-Welcome to the AASCU Academic Affairs Winter Meeting in San Diego.
+Welcome to the AASCU Academic Affairs Summer Meeting in Fort Lauderdale, FL.
 I appreciate your interest in making a proposal for the conference.

 If you have any questions, please contact Jill Gately at email@example.com or George Mehaffy at firstname.lastname@example.org

 To complete the very simply proposal form, click on the "Submit" button below.